Psychos in Love: Plot

+Cast

 Production

 Carmine Capobianco said of the script, "We decided to do something that was totally off the wall, totally fun".
 The part of Herman the Plumber was played by Frank Stewart, for whom the role had been especially written.
 Many of the scenes were improvised and the music was played on a Casio CZ synthesizer.
+Filming took place in Connecticut in Hartford, New Haven, and Waterbury.

+Release

-A play adapted from the film was released in 2003 at the Broom Street Theater.
-It screened at the Bleecker Street Cinema, receiving much coverage from news outlets.
+Psychos in Love screened at the Bleecker Street Cinema beginning the weekend of July 24, 1987, receiving coverage from news outlets.